Oneflow-Inc/CoModels/cv/classification/README.md

 ### Multi-Device Support (Experimental)

 This branch introduces preliminary support for running on different device types.
+By default, the training script now automatically selects the best available device in the following priority:
+1. CUDA (GPU)
+2. NPU (if oneflow_npu is installed)
+3. CPU (fallback)

-To train on an NPU device, add the following argument to your train.sh command:
+If you want to explicitly run on a specific device (e.g., NPU), you can still override the default by adding the following argument to your train.sh command:

 ```bash
 --device=npu